-Allan Clayton has quickly established himself as one of the most exciting and sought after singers of his generation.
+Allan Clayton is established as one of the most exciting and sought after singers of his generation.
 A consummate actor and deeply sensitive musician he has made a huge impact on the international operatic and concert scene.

-A highlight of the 2012/13 season was George Benjamin’s award-winning opera Written on Skin at the Netherlands Opera, the Theatre du Capitole Toulouse, the Royal Opera House, Wiener Festwochen, and the Bayerische Staatsoper, following on from the world premiere of the work at the 2012 Festival de Aix-en-Provence.
+Allan was an integral part of George Benjamin’s award-winning opera Written on Skin at the Netherlands Opera, the Theatre du Capitole Toulouse, the Royal Opera House, Wiener Festwochen, and the Bayerische Staatsoper, following on from the world premiere of the work at the 2012 Festival de Aix-en-Provence.

 Allan also has a busy and varied concert career, with appearances that include Britten’s War Requiem with the BBC Symphony Orchestra and Semyon Bychkov, Bruckner’s Te Deum with the Gürzenich Orchestra and Markus Stenz, Handel’s Messiah for the Handel & Haydn Society in Boston, Britten’s Spring Symphony with both the Philharmonia and the City of Birmingham Symphony Orchestra under Ed Gardner, and the role of David in a concert performance of Act 3 of Wagner’s Die Meistersinger with Sir Mark Elder and the Hallé.
-He appears regularly at the BBC Proms, where he has most recently sung the title role in Oedpius Rex with the BBC Symphony Orchestra conducted by Sakari Oramo and also performed in Vaughan Williams’ Pastoral Symphony with the BBC Scottish Symphony Orchestra.
-The 14/15 season sees him perform Elgar’s The Dream of Gerontius in Salzburg, the St Matthew Passion in London with the Bach Choir, and Beethoven’s Missa Solemnis with the Hallé and Sir Mark Elder.
+He appears regularly at the BBC Proms, where he has sung the title role in Oedpius Rex with the BBC Symphony Orchestra conducted by Sakari Oramo and also performed in Vaughan Williams’ Pastoral Symphony with the BBC Scottish Symphony Orchestra.
+Most recently he has sung Elgar’s The Dream of Gerontius in Salzburg, the St Matthew Passion in London with the Bach Choir, and Beethoven’s Missa Solemnis with the Hallé and Sir Mark Elder.

-A consummate recitalist, Allan has given lieder recitals at the Cheltenham Festival, the Perth International Arts Festival in Australia, the Aldeburgh Festival, and London’s Wigmore Hall.
+A consummate recitalist, Allan has given lieder recitals at the Cheltenham, Perth and Aldeburgh Festivals, and London’s Wigmore Hall.
 He has been fortunate to work with many outstanding pianists including Paul Lewis, Graham Johnson, Malcolm Martineau, Roger Vignoles, Julius Drake, James Baillieu, Simon Lepper, and Joseph Middleton, on repertoire such as Schubert’s Winterreise and Die Schöne Müllerin, Vaughan Williams’s On Wenlock Edge and the songs of Strauss, Wolf, Britten, Duparc, and Tippett amongst others.
-He joins forces again with Paul Lewis in 2015 to perform Schubert’s Die Schöne Müllerin at the Howard Assembly Rooms in Leeds and the Wigmore Hall in London.
+He joined forces again with Paul Lewis in 2015 to perform Schubert’s Die Schöne Müllerin at the Howard Assembly Room in Leeds and the Wigmore Hall in London.